bassclefstudio/ScratchCompiler/README.md

 **Example:**
 ````
-.MyLoop
+Define .MyLoop
 ...
 (Run Some Code)
 ...
 Jump .MyLoop
 ````
 In this example, the loop will function as intended regardless of whether the code (and memory addresses) of the commands change as you work.
-In addition, the `.` prefix of the input to the `Jump` command will make sure that address-mode commands are used (similar for `$` - this applies only to commands that support multiple input modes).
+In addition, the `.` prefix of the input to the `Jump` command will make sure that address-mode commands are used (this is identical to the `$` input-mode, as the `.` directives will be replaced by `$` addresses at compile-time).

-You can also specify the location of a named directive by adding an address after the declaration: `.MyVariable 14` will make sure that the `MyVariable` variable is stored in memory address 14.
-Note that specifying an address may cause the memory locations in the `.ccs` file to not be in order, so for something like the `.MyLoop` example it's much better to allow the compiler to allocate the memory automatically.
+Using the `Var` compiler command instead of the `Define` command will allocate that space in memory as empty, allowing you to store and get values from that space. `Define` allows the first line of code that follows the declaration to be stored in the now-named section of memory, which is useful for creating loops and using `Jump` commands, etc.